 NMBAs may be used postoperatively for several reasons.
 First, neuromuscular blockade can prevent unacceptably high oxygen consumption due to the profound shivering that frequently accompanies rewarming from hypothermia.
 This condition is particularly deleterious for hypoxic patients or those with a history of cardiovascular disease.
 Further, postoperative neuromuscular blockade may be a useful adjunct to promote healing of specific surgical wounds (e.g., vascular anastomosis, supraglottoplasty) by immobilizing the patient for a defined period.
 Immobilization may prove of particular benefit after tracheal resection and anastomosis or when closure of the wound has been difficult or disruptive and its loss of integrity would place the patient at great risk.
 Improved patient outcomes have been documented in the surgical population when NMBAs are utilized postoperatively for complicated ENT procedures (cricoid split and supraglottoplasty) when compared to historical controls.1

 Apart from mechanical ventilation and postoperative indications, situations in the ICU that may warrant administration of NMBAs are diverse.
-Therapeutic paralysis has been used appropriately in treating tetanus, status epilepticus, and uncontrolled intracranial hypertension or intracranial pressure (ICP). ...
+Therapeutic paralysis has been used appropriately in treating tetanus, status epilepticus, ...